Commodities trading

 Take advantage of the industry-leading TradingView charting package to trade global commodity markets, with 80+ indicators and one-click trading. -

-Trade with a trusted market leader that’s authorised and regulated by the Financial Conduct Authority (FCA).
+Trade with a trusted market leader that's backed by StoneX Group, a NASDAQ listed company.

 Popular commodity markets